Eliseo Quintanilla

-Eliseo Antonio Quintanilla Ortíz (born 5 February 1983) is a former Salvadoran professional footballer.
+Eliseo Antonio Quintanilla Ortíz (born 5 February 1983), nicknamed El Cheyo, is a Salvadoran former professional footballer.

 Club career

 Nicknamed Cheyo, Quintanilla started his professional career at Salvadorian giants FAS, making his professional debut in 1999 at age 16.
 In 2001, he moved to rivals Águila and while with them, he played in a friendly in Los Angeles.

 Major League Soccer

 The management at Major League Soccer outfit D.C.
 United watched the game tapes and signed the small playmaker with the club in 2002.
 Injuries however curtailed his MLS career.
 He scored just five goals and five assists in two years in the league, missing all of 2004 with an injury, and was subsequently released.
 In 2004, he was injured at a preseason training camp and was unable to play the entire season.

 He returned to play in his native country but in 2008, Quintanilla signed a five-month deal with Costa Rican football club L.D.
 Alajuelense.
 After being released he again returned to El Salvador, where he rejoined Águila for two years.